jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Proposed constructs:
     - [x] Another example is the automatic diagram organization topics.
 The diagram notation idea can live without some of the wild ideas in that.
 For instance, interchangeability between containment and referential structure or inversibility of containment in case of bidirectional relationships.
 Also the striving to want almost all relationships between objects to be bidirectional, does not apply if you want to use the diagrams to express systems in which you have a choice if relationships are bidirectional or unidirectional.
 Also giving things a different name (aspects are all of a sudden called concepts) is not a priority, and perhaps even alienating.
 Those are just some ideas I have about how to pull things apart.
 - [x] I think maybe those differences in application call for a rigorous split up: *diagram notation / constructs drafts / gap lifting*.
 Diagram notation is a bit of a grey area, because it wants to use constructs.
 Some of the notation capabilities imply different variations of otherwise fixed constructs.
 I think a separation of some main groups of concepts is appropriate here, so the ideas are better transferable and perhaps better usable and applicable.
 It might make the general idea about the diagram notation more pure and also more freely usable, not in a fixed way.
 An argument that falls away when you open sourcing and not patenting or something, is that things do not need to have a closed, unambiguous definition.
 Things can be just part usable, using and replacing rules as one wishes.
 You can say at some point the diagram notation surpassed the original goal on two ends.
 I had somewhat of an explosion of ideas then surrounding this notation.
 Boundaries between ideas were not well defined.
 That's a (good?/bad?) quality of my way of thinking, I guess.
 But I tend to want to focus things, by splitting things apart in the main blocks, so it that it might become more practical (for others or myself).
-- [x] "Circle Language Spec" / "Circle Language Broader View" / "Circle Language JJ's Construct Proposals"
+- [x] "Encircle Language Spec" / "Encircle Language Broader View" / "Encircle Language JJ's Construct Proposals"
 - [x] I don't like the last name.
 It seems long.
 - [x] Proposals seems more community-based, not single authorish.
 - [x] Language Spec vs Broader View:
-    - [x] The idea that the diagram expression should be canonical and unambiguously express anything from any computer language, might not be a rule I want to uphold in the Circle Language Spec docs.
+    - [x] The idea that the diagram expression should be canonical and unambiguously express anything from any computer language, might not be a rule I want to uphold in the Encircle Language Spec docs.
 For instance if C# has certain rules for scoping of implied accessibility rules of members, you might not want to express that in a diagram.
 It sort of would make no sense if the diagrams are applied like a helper tool in Visual Studio to visualize certain aspects of C# code, to have symbols that disambiguate something, that is not ambiguous according to C#.
-The concept of canonicalizing things, may have a better place in Circle Language Broader View docs, I mean to isolate from the Circle Language Spec.
+The concept of canonicalizing things, may have a better place in Encircle Language Broader View docs, I mean to isolate from the Encircle Language Spec.
 A reason for unambiguous expression may only become clear, if you look at those ideas about possible broader applications of this notation: specifically where in a diagram you just switch from one source language to the next, by navigating the symbols.
 (E.g.: Now the diagram expresses something with C# as the source, navigate onward and you may see some diagram expressing something that came from JavaScript… the rules change, maybe the diagram expression should be unambiguous.)
 I think it is good and keeps it simpler and ideas less stuck on each other, to speak in options for diagram expression.
 There is a general theme in the expression.
 It is not all wishy washy, but there is wiggle room for how to use it.
 I just want to share the idea, not impose how it should be used.

 ### 2019-12-29 Done Scope: Diagram Topics